 I have a history of setting ridiculously high expectations for myself and then beating myself when I fail.
-(Can I get an Amen?)
-Also, I’m time short, and incredibly busy with incredibly important stuff.
-Oh yeah, and I have a Netflix account.
+Also, I’m time short, and incredibly busy with loads of really important stuff.
+Oh yeah, and I also have a Netflix account.

 You know the deal.
-You make a new start and full of gusto, join a gym, commit to a diet (for real this time) and vow to make eye contact with your seven year old when he’s filling you in on the latest Pokemon news while you’re trying to finish a crucial email.
+You make yourself a list of promises and full of gusto, join a gym, commit to a diet (for real this time) and vow to make eye contact with your seven year old when he interrupts that crucial email to fill you in on the latest Pokemon news.

 Three days in and it’s already gone pear shaped!

-Oh, and the great news for those with a Netflix habit – it will take you slightly less than one episode of The Crown to complete.
+Oh, and the great news for those who share my Netflix habit – it will take you slightly less than one episode of The Crown to complete.